Monmouth Wyedean Catenians

 The Coronavirus pandemic

 2020-2021 was like no other year, with no formal meetings for months at National, Provincial or Circle level other than by Zoom, when virtual meetings became the order of the day for most Circles.
-The arrangement did allow members to “visit” other Circles in GB, but also in Australia, India, South Africa, Bangladesh, Zimbabwe, Ireland, Malta, Jersey and Guernsey!
+The arrangement did allow members to “visit” other Circles not only. in GB, but also in Australia, India, South Africa, Bangladesh, Zimbabwe, Ireland, Malta, Jersey and Guernsey!

 Our Formation as Monmouth Wyedean Group 932